Suicidality: Changing the Narrative

 Joanne Zucchetto is the Lead Therapist, Clinical Supervisor and part of the Senior Management Team, at The Center: Posttraumatic Disorders program in Washington DC.
 She also has a busy private practice, working with individuals and groups in Friendship Heights, Washington DC.
 She has a BA in Psychology from Hunter College, NYC, and a MSW from University of Maryland.
 She became interested in trauma work later in life, when she was pursuing her MSW and began working with the clients no one else wanted to work with.
 She worked for many years at in the trauma program at Sheppard Pratt, before moving to the Center.
 She has worked with hundreds of trauma survivors over the years, in groups, individually and with families.
 These unique opportunities, along with her curiosity and deep respect of her clients’ experiences have given Joanne insight and wisdom that are sought after by both clients and clinicians.
 She recently co-authored a book "Understanding the Paradox of Surviving Childhood Trauma" published by Routledge.

-To receive a CE certificate, you must complete the entirety of the online course.
-Partial credit will not be awarded to those who attend only a portion of the course.
-For recorded lectures and webinars, participants must complete a post test and an evaluation, noting the length of time to complete the course.
+To receive a CE certificate, you must complete the entirety of the recorded webinar or recorded video presentation.
+Partial credit will not be awarded to those who attend only a portion of the class.
+For recorded webinars and online courses, participants must complete an evaluation and a post test, noting the length of time to complete the course.
+Participants must earn a minimum score of 80 percent on the post test in order to earn CEs.
+Retesting is allowed up to five (5) times.
+If a passing score is not achieved, CEs will not be awarded.
+Links to the evaluation and post test are available in SmithOnline.
 Participants must also complete an attestation of completion for each fully completed course.
-It is attendees responsibility to contact their state licensing board/certification boards to determine eligibility to meet continuing education requirements.
+A copy of the attestation is available in SmithOnline.
+It is attendee’s responsibility to contact their state licensing board/certification boards to determine eligibility to meet continuing education requirements.

 The Smith College School for Social Work is accredited by the Council on Social Work Education and is therefore authorized to provide CEs as a postsecondary institution accredited by CSWE in many states.
 Courses offered through the School's Program of Professional Education are awarded continuing education credits in accordance with Continuing Education Regulation 258, CMR, 31.00 in the Commonwealth of Massachusetts.
 Smith College School for Social Work, Office of Professional Education SW OPE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0169.
 If outside these states, please contact your licensing board for accreditation information regarding your state.
 Association of Social Work Boards database of social work licensure requirements.